frederic-perez/AmE-dictionary/data/dictionary.md

 __limpid__ _adj_
 __limpidity__ _n_ _The frigid blue limpidity of the sky._
 __limply__ _adv_
-__linchpin__ _n_ :eight: A central cohesive source of support and stability. _Syn_ backbone, keystone, mainstay, anchor _Reduced spending is the linchpin of their economic program._
+__linchpin__ _n_ :nine::m: /ˈlɪntʃˌpɪn/ (lynchpin) A central cohesive source of support and stability. _Syn_ backbone, keystone, mainstay, anchor _Reduced spending is the linchpin of their economic program._
 __line up__ _v_ :three::hammer: _Huge crowds are lining up._
 __line__ _v_ :two::hammer: _The tank was lined to keep it from rusting out._ _The steel-lined tank stored 20,000 gallons of diesel fuel._
 __line-up__ _n_ _From time to time it is necessary to change (TV) channel line-ups._